Termites: Profile and Information

 Behavior

-Just like ants and some wasps and bees from the separate order Hymenoptera, termites practice division of labor among castes made up of male and female “workers” and even “soldiers” that are often sterile.
+Just like ants and some wasps and bees from the separate order Hymenoptera, termites practice division of labor among castes of male and female “workers” and even “soldiers” who are often sterile.

 All termite colonies have fertile males known as the “kings” and one or something more fertile females known as “queens.”
-Termites mostly eat cellulose or dead plant material, generally in the form of leaf litter, wood, soil, or even animal droppings.
+Termites mostly eat cellulose or dead plant material in leaf litter, wood, soil, or animal droppings.

-Termites are mainly detritivores, particularly those in the subtropical and tropical regions, and they have proven to be of economic value because of their recycling of wood and plant matter.
+Termites are mainly detritivores, particularly those in the subtropical and tropical regions, and they have proven to be of economic value because they recycle wood and plant matter.

 Termites are among the most popular and successful species of insects on the planet, taking over most landmasses except Antarctica.